salmaKahlil/SoftwareEngineeringProject/README.md

 ![System Diagram](<System Diagram.png>)

 ## Threading
-The engine accepts input from multiUsers running on exactly four threads.
+The engine support multithreading with an upper bound of 4 threads running concurrently.